 The Caernarvon Track (The Bunkers Conservation Park)

+The Caernarvon Track traverses some of the most rugged sections of the Flinders Ranges.
 The tour will have our own special twist.
-Always a good spot to photograph a Yellow-footed Rock Wallaby or even the elusive Western Spotted Quoll and affords 360 degree views from Mt Caernarvon, the highest drivable peak in the Flinders at 931m!
+Always a good spot to photograph a Yellow-footed Rock Wallaby and boasts 360 degree views from Mt Caernarvon, the highest drivable peak in the Flinders at 931m.